sausheong/anthill/README.md

 ## Introduction

 Anthill is a simple workload distribution organizer.
 It allows you, the developer, to create worker nodes to distribute processing workload through an AMQ queue.
+These worker are distributed evenly amongst your cores and can be scaled up and down through a simple user interface.
+Clients publish messages on a named queue to be picked up by the workers.

+While the current version runs both the queue and Anthill in the same server, they can be easily deployed separately, allowing even better scalability.

 **IMPORTANT - Anthill is experimental software as of now and cannot be considered production quality**